-3. Costs for initial verification of legalised measurement means determined under paragraph 2 of this article and for periodic compulsory verification shall be imposed on persons who use the measurement means to impose administrative fines, for purposes of the Tax Code of Georgia, and forensic examination.
-Users of measurement means may require performance of non-periodic verification.
-In this case, costs of verification shall be imposed on users.
+3. Costs for initial verification of legalised measurement means determined under paragraph 2 of this article and for periodic compulsory verification shall be imposed on persons who use the measurement means to impose administrative fines, for the purposes of the Tax Code of Georgia, the Customs Code of Georgia, and forensic examination.
+Non-periodic verification of legalised measurement means may be required by the users of such measurement means.
+In this case, the costs of non-periodic verification shall be imposed on the users.